switzerland & liechtenstein

-Finding myself in Sargans on my return from Liechtenstein with over an hour and a half to spare (partly due to misplaced anxiety about missing the train and partly due to some good fortune with transport), I decided to see what this Swiss border town had to show me.
-It's a place with stunning snowcapped mountain views all around, hillside vineyards and a schloss (castle) and kirche (church) dramatically positioned on a hillside.
+Finding myself in Sargans on my return from Liechtenstein with over an hour and a half to spare, I decided to see what this Swiss border town had to show me.
+It's a place with stunning snow-capped mountain views all around, hillside vineyards and a schloss (castle) and kirche (church) dramatically positioned on a hillside.
 Add to this the bright spring sunshine, the over zealous singing of the birds, and the friendly locals wishing me "morgen" as I passed by, I ended up completely relaxed and felt less like I had wasted valuable Vaduz sightseeing time by arriving back here so early.
-There are enough cafes and restaurants to keep you going, too.
-Sargans: worthy of a stop and walkabout if you find yourself here earlier than expected.
+There are enough cafés and restaurants to keep you going, too.

 St Oswald's Church perched half-way up a hill with the rugged grey mountains in the background cutting a dramatic scene.

 Liechtenstein is a tiny mountain principality clinging to the eastern edge of Switzerland and is the sixth smallest country in the world.
 It is a German-speaking country which uses the Swiss Franc as its currency.
-Some mistakenly think that Liechtenstein is part of Switzerland - much to the annoyance of Liechtensteiners.
-Most of the visitors to make it to this miniature country are either those attracted by its novelty value as one of the world's micro nations or those just passing through as part of a bigger tour of Europe.
-It's the only country in the world to be named after a person (it was bought by, and named after, Johann Von Liechtenstein).
-Other facts adding a sense of intrigue to the place with the unusual name are that it is one of only two countries in the world to be doubly landlocked (the other is Uzbekistan in central Asia - I go there in August), it is also claimed to have more PO Box companies registered to trade out of the tax haven country than it has people living there.
-Finally, it is completely ruled by the monarch, too, so not exactly a democratic country!
+Some mistakenly think that Liechtenstein is part of Switzerland - much to the ire of Liechtensteiners.
+Many of the visitors to make it to this miniature country are either those attracted by its novelty value as one of the world's micro nations or those just passing through as part of a bigger tour of Europe.
+It's the only country in the world to be named after a person (it was purchased by, and named after, Johann Von Liechtenstein).
+Other facts adding a sense of intrigue to this country with the unusual name are that it is one of only two countries in the world to be doubly landlocked (the other is Uzbekistan which I visited later the same year), it is also claimed to have more PO Box companies registered to trade out of the tax haven country than it has people living there.
+Finally, it is completely ruled by the monarch, too, so not exactly a democratic country.
 Liechtenstein more than makes up for its diminutive size with its truly spectacular landscapes and scenery: the country lies entirely within the Alps, making it a popular skiing destination.
-Indeed, Liechtenstein doesn't really need you - it is perfectly self-sufficient and rich enough to not have to lower itself by soliciting the tourist dollar.
+Indeed, Liechtenstein doesn't really need you - it is perfectly self-sufficient and rich enough to not have to lower itself by soliciting the tourist.
 It seems perfectly content to remain tucked away, a little-visited place unspoilt by the ravages of tourism.

 Liechtenstein is a little beauty left undiscovered by many, denigrated by some, and completely unknown by others.
 Indeed, it is so geographically small that most world maps are unable to show its existence physically on the page.
 When I told people of my plans to travel to Liechtenstein, the reaction was more often than not one of laughter.
 And, of course, this underscores one of Liechtenstein's main issues: the name sounds ridiculous and results in the uninitiated concluding that the tiny micro nation is an aberration, insignificant, ridiculous even.
 In fact Liechtenstein is none of these things.
 It is, rather, a stunning place with a landscape as beautiful as any out there.
-Laugh at Liechtenstein and pass up the chance to see an awe-inspiring mountain range, old town charm and sophistication, Alpine tranquility and the possibility of a bit of outdoor adventure.
-Even though I didn't partake in the latter, I would recommend that any visit here should be accompanied by an excursion doing something active; skiing or hiking for example.
-This will give you the opportunity to maximise your exposure to Liechtenstein's biggest asset - the Alpine countryside.
-I would also recommend that you do not pass through Liechtenstein just to 'tick it off'.
-This was my initial mindset but, having now been there, I am regretting not giving the country a little more of my time.
-Its location and size give the impression that Liechtenstein is almost hiding, rewarding only those travellers who have taken the time, trouble and Swiss Francs to get there.
+Laugh at Liechtenstein and pass up the chance to see an awe-inspiring mountain range, old town charm and sophistication, Alpine tranquillity and the possibility of a bit of outdoor adventure.
+Even though I didn't partake in the latter, I would recommend that any visit here should be accompanied by an excursion doing something active; skiing or hiking.

 Vaduz is the micro capital of a micro country.
-It has just enough to keep you occupied for the afternoon: you have to work that bit harder to find things to photograph, but the view from the Schloss - the castle home to the Princely royal family - is well worth the 45 degree near-vertical climb to the top of the hill (go the whole hog like me and ascend wearing your backpack!)
+It has just enough to keep you occupied for the afternoon: you have to work that bit harder to find things to photograph, but the view from the Schloss - the castle home to the Princely royal family - is well worth the 45 degree near-vertical climb to the top of the hill.
 Schloss Vaduz is the landmark of the principality but without the stunning mountain landscape in which it sits, the Schloss itself would be fairly unremarkable.
-Having said this, I have never been a fan of the things anyway - they all seem alike to me.
-Another must-do when in Vaduz is to go to the tourist office to get your passport stamped for an exorbitant 3CHF / £2.
-I spent less than twenty four hours in Liechtenstein - and some spend far less, bussed in on coach tours for a quick walkabout and the obligatory passport stamp for the sheer novelty value of having visited 'that weird little country with the bizarre name'.
-I could, however, have stayed much longer.
+No visit to Vaduz would be complete without a brief trip to the tourist office to get a Liechtenstein stamp for your passport.
+Unlike other stamps you may have acquired on your travels, this one comes with a fee.

 Vaduz is no bustling metropolis, and don't expect any urban adventures here.
-I have stayed in some countries whose 'capitals' seriously stretch the very understanding of the word, but Vaduz stretches the definition even further - to breaking point.
+I have stayed in some countries whose 'capitals' seriously stretch the very understanding of the word, but Vaduz stretches the definition even further - almost to breaking point.
 Ironically, this in itself generates enough intrigue to warrant you visiting.
-In Vaduz, capital really stands for 'main village': it has a reserved, quaint feel; a place which gently hums, rather than bustles, with the odd cafe or restaurant and the occasional group of visitors like Chinese coach parties or Scout groups.
-The most tasteless thing you will comes across in Vaduz is the miniature city train, which takes tourists around the main 'sights' of the capital.
-I chose not to partake - especially as everything is within walking distance.
+In Vaduz, capital really stands for 'main village': it has a reserved, quaint feel; a place which gently hums, rather than bustles, with the odd café or restaurant and the occasional group of visitors like Chinese coach parties or Scout groups.
+The most tasteless thing you will comes across in Vaduz is the miniature city train, which takes tourists around the main sights of the capital.
+I chose not to partake - especially as everything is within walking distance and so, to take a train, seemed quite decadent if not entirely absurd.
 Vaduz is probably not the place for the restless traveller who gets bored quickly, more one for those wanting a bit of peace and quiet and a simple, sauntering break.
 Not many people stay the night, which goes some way to explaining the scarcity of hotel rooms available in Vaduz (and the resulting high cost of those that there are).
 Your best bet is to stay outside of the capital like I did.
-I spent the night in the village of Triesenberg; not only were the costs a little easier to stomach, but my camera lens also benefited from the village's stunning mountaintop location.
+I spent the night in the village of Triesenberg; not only were the costs a little more acceptable but I was also able to appreciate the incredible views of the Alps from my hotel bedroom.

 The landmark of Liechtenstein, the Vaduz Schloss, home to the ruling monarch and which overlooks the capital from high above on a hill.